Is training provided for each person newly assigned to a job?

 Are lockout procedures followed when performing maintenance with guards removed?

-Is the Canadian Electrical Code adhered to in operation, use, repair and maintenance?
+Is the Canadian Electrical Code followed for operation, use, repair and maintenance?

 Are all machines properly grounded?

 Are portable hand tools grounded or double insulated?